 Collaborating in citywide and neighborhood planning to support the preservation, enhancement, and growth of neighborhoods;

-Advancing Boston’s Complete Street Guidelines and sustainable infrastructure planning and design; and
+Implementing Boston’s Complete Street Guidelines and sustainable infrastructure planning and design;

-Advocating for City goals and aspirations with partners at state and federal agencies.
+Advocating for City goals and aspirations with partners at state and federal agencies; and

-Our four professional transportation and infrastructure planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
+Our five professional transportation and infrastructure planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
 Additionally, we partner with state agencies agencies such as the Massachusetts Department of Transportation (MassDOT), Department of Conservation and Recreation (DCR), and the Massachusetts Port Authority (MassPort) to plan and implement projects.
-Additionally, we partner with community and neighborhood groups and stakeholders to build consensus around transportation and infrastructure policy, plans and design.
+We also partner with community and neighborhood groups and stakeholders to build consensus around transportation and infrastructure policy, plans, and design.

-For more information, please contact John Tad Read, Senior Deputy Director of Strategic Planning, by email or by telephone at 617.918.4264.
+For more information generally, please contact John (Tad) Read, Senior Deputy Director of Transportation & Infrastructure Planning.